ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 So the Tokensizer generates the tokens and the Parser builds the AST.
 You may be wondering (are you?) how the parser knows what the AST should look like, well, it's defined in the TypeScript grammar.

 A grammar is a set of rules that define the syntax of a language.
-Think of the English grammar, it defines the rules of the English language, such as how to form a sentence, how to use punctuation, etc.
+Think of English grammar, it defines the rules of the English language, such as how to form a sentence, how to use punctuation, etc.

 Grammars are usually represented in a form called **Backus-Naur Form (BNF)** or [Antlr](https://www.antlr.org/), which is a notation that describes the grammar of a language.

-Simple example of a grammar:
+A simple example of grammars:

 ```bash
 <identifier> ::= "a" | "b" | "c" | ... | "z"
 <function> ::= "function" <identifier>* "(" ")" "{" "}"
 ```

-The parser will use the grammar to build the AST, in case of writing a function, the parser will look for the `function` keyword, then the identifier, then the `(`, then the `)`, then the `{`, then the `}` in case of any of these tokens is missing, the parser will throw an error.
+The parser will use the grammar to build the AST, in case of writing a function, the parser will look for the `function` keyword, then the identifier, the `(`, the `)`, the `{`, then the `}` in case of any of these tokens is missing, the parser will throw an error.
+[Read More on parsing](https://pgrandinetti.github.io/compilers/page/what-is-a-programming-language-parser/)

 [Another example](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form#Example)